jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 1) Mapping the per-person level information, and
 2) Viewing the relative incidence of owners to renters using a choropeth map.

 For this first exercise, we will be creating two choropleth maps that display 1) the percentage of owners, and 2) the percentage of renters in Portland, Oregon.
+We will place one map div directly over another map div and use a Mapbox slider JavaScript Plugin to change which map div is visible.
 In the last tutorial we used Studio to dynamically style all of our layers.
 For this tutorial, we will be writing our styling rules directly in our site's code.

 <p align="center">